ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 !!! caution

-    As this feature will modify domain resolution, the real website may be unreachable until the `hosts` file is manually cleaned.
+    As this feature modifies domain resolution, the real website may be unreachable until the `hosts` file is manually cleaned.

 ### Cluster or Ibexa Cloud